melvio/lifting-volumes-overview/README.md

 * forearms with pull ups
 * glutes in squats

-[2] MRV for 2 days per week/ 3 days per week / etc. (with last value being maximum weekly MRV)
+[2] MRV for 2 days per week/ 3 days per week / etc. (with last value being maximum weekly MRV at highest weekly frequency)

 [3] Tricep MRV will be lower if you already do lot's of 'indirect' tricep work (dips, BP, OHP).